Easy Tong Sui Recipe: A Warm and Nourishing Chinese Dessert 🍵🍯

 Nutritional Benefits of This Tong Sui Recipe:

-This Easy Tong Sui Recipe is a delightful blend of taste and wellness! 🍵 Jujube (Red Dates) aid digestion, promote better sleep, and boost immunity, making them a staple in Chinese herbal remedies. 🌿 Tremella Mushroom, often called the "beauty fungus," hydrates the skin and supports anti-aging. 💛 Lotus Seeds provide plant-based protein and promote heart health, while 🍒 Goji Berries are packed with antioxidants that support eye health and overall vitality.
+This Easy Tong Sui Recipe is a delightful blend of taste and wellness! 🍵 Jujube (Red Dates) aid digestion, promote better sleep, and boost immunity, making them a staple in Chinese herbal remedies. 🌿Tremella mushroom, also known as the “beauty fungus,” hydrates the skin and supports anti-aging—and when eaten, it’s been linked to better moisture retention and youthful-looking skin.
+(Health)💛 Lotus Seeds provide plant-based protein and promote heart health, while 🍒 Goji Berries are packed with antioxidants that support eye health and overall vitality.
 To bring it all together, 💎 Rock Sugar adds just the right amount of sweetness, making this tong sui soup a nourishing treat for any occasion!

 1/2 cup dried lotus seeds – Soaked to soften, adds a mild nutty flavor 🌰